-All new employees attend the mandatory "onboarding" training course offered usually in the first 2-3 months of employment.
-The training covers topics such as compliance, risk management, sustainability and our vision and culture, as well as our products, employee benefits and the Cembra brand.
+All new employees attend a mandatory Welcome Day usually in the first 2-3 months of employment covering topics such as compliance, our vision and culture, our products as well as employee benefits and the Cembra brand.
+In addition, all new employees complete various e-learning courses covering topics such as operational risk management, information security and data protection.